Skip to content

 properly.

-If you’re searching for a mobile car wash near you in Kaufman County, here’s the short answer: we bring the wash to your driveway.
+If you’ve been searching “hand car wash near me” or “mobile car wash near me” from anywhere in Kaufman County, here’s the short answer: we bring the wash to your driveway.
 A two-bucket hand wash starts at $75, adding the interior brings it to $135, and the whole thing happens while you stay inside and do something better with your Saturday.
 The rig is fully self-contained — its own water tank and onboard generator — so the only thing you provide is a place to park.

-We serve Kaufman County and the surrounding area — Rockwall and Henderson Counties plus East Dallas County — as a mobile-only operation.
+We serve Kaufman County and the surrounding area — Rockwall and Henderson Counties plus East Dallas County — as a mobile-only car wash service.
 There’s no shop to drive to because there is no shop.
 The rig is the shop.

 A maintenance wash, not a once-a-year rescue